See how your purchase costs compare. Explore ecommerce conversion cost benchmarks by industry, region, and campaign type

 Detailed observation of presented data

+The main story is straightforward: cost per purchase (CPP) for Fitness & Training Centers across all countries ran well above the global, all-industry benchmark throughout the year, and it did so with far more turbulence.
+The year opened expensive, eased into spring, spiked sharply in midsummer, then cooled into a November trough before a modest December rebound.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Fitness & Training Centers in all countries available compared to the global benchmark.
+This analysis explores ad performance trends for Fitness & Training Centers across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs